English Bible | English MT | Torah 101 | PC Freeware | Pocket PC Freeware | Palm Freeware | Search | òáøéú

 Hebrew Support for Your Browser

-To see all of the Hebrew on this site as it is intended to be seen, we recommend Microsoft's Internet Explorer version 5.0 (IE5) or later for Windows 95 or later, for which fine Hebrew support is supplied either on installation or as an update.
-We must note that sadly the Hebrew support in IE7 is inferior to the Hebrew support in IE6, due to "improvements" in the rendering engine; hopefully IE8 will again be as good as IE6 was.
+To see all of the Hebrew on this site as it is intended to be seen, we recommend Microsoft's Internet Explorer version 5.0 (IE5) or later for Windows 95 or later, for which fine Hebrew support is supplied either on installation or as a free update.
+We must note that sadly the Hebrew support in IE7 is inferior to the Hebrew support in IE6, due to "improvements" in the rendering engine; and unfortunately IE8 is hardly any better.
+Maybe IE9 will be as good as IE5 was in rendering Hebrew.

 If you have IE5 or later, but it does not show our Hebrew correctly--first check that you have set the browser to choose the right encoding automatically: click on "View" on the menu at the top of the screen, and then on "Encoding", and see that "Auto-Select" is checked; if it is not, do check it.
 If that still does not work, you presumably need to download the free Hebrew support package: click on "Tools" on the menu at the top of the screen, and then on "Windows Update"; when you get to the Windows Update site, click on "Product Updates", and when you finally get the list of possible updates (this may take a long time), scroll down to the "Hebrew support" and get it.
 (While you are there, if you see any Critical Updates, you should also get them.)

 Standard Windows Hebrew support does include vowels, but it does not include cantillation marks in our Bible with Cantillation Marks.
-To support cantillation marks and not see black rectangles, you need to install a special font supporting cantillation marks; we also highly recommend installing the improved version from Office 2003 of the special helper program called the "Uniscribe Script Processor" responsible for handling complex scripts like Biblical Hebrew.
+To support cantillation marks and not see black rectangles, you need to install a special font supporting cantillation marks.

-If you have Linux or insist on using the Mozilla Firefox under Windows instead of Microsoft's Internet Explorer, Firefox 3 does support most of the Hebrew on our site including vowels and cantillation marks, but not the proper placement of Holam in words like `awon; Firefox 2 does not support Hebrew with vowels properly, unlike version 3.
-For Linux, the Konqueror Web Browser reportedly renders our Hebrew better than Firefox 2.
+If you have Linux or insist on using the Mozilla Firefox under Windows instead of Microsoft's Internet Explorer, most recent versions of Firefox do support the Hebrew on our site including vowels and cantillation marks.
+Note, however, that Firefox 13 has a bug that makes words like יִשְׂרָאֵל (Yisrael) look very ugly; and here is the cure:

 For a much more detailed explanation of setting up Hebrew on your Windows or Mac browser including typing in Hebrew for search boxes and the like (not just passively seeing Hebrew), visit City Wall!